 It is essential to address AI concerns to ensure ethical considerations, human rights, transparency, and accountability in AI development and deployment for health.

-Organizations must be aware of their responsibilities and take the necessary steps to ensure that AI is used responsibly and safely.
-Governments must create and enforce these laws to ensure AI is used ethically and responsibly.
+Organizations must understand their responsibilities and take the necessary steps to ensure AI is used responsibly and safely, while governments create and enforce the rules that make this binding.

-This article reviews the upcoming regulation for pharma and medical devices that is intended to ensure patient safety and protect data privacy and security.
+This article reviews the regulation now applying to pharma and medical devices to ensure patient safety and protect data privacy and security, updated to reflect developments through mid-2026.

 Serious challenges of using AI

 To ensure that manufacturers' AI models comply with existing legislation, AI guidance must address serious challenges and caveats.
-These include:
+The rise of generative AI and large language models has sharpened several of these.
+They include:

 Ethics in data collection